 Ornithogalum thyrsoides is widespread throughout the Western Cape of South Africa.
 The name for the genus is from the Greek word combination meaning "bird's milk" which may refer to an old saying indicating that something is wonderful or rare.
 There is a Greek proverb noting rare things are as unobtainable as bird's milk.
 The common name Chinkerinchee is in reference to the sound the dry plants make when the wind blows through the dried flower stalks and it is variously spelled Chinkerinchee and Chincherinchee but in most reputable South African bulb books the spelling is Chinkerinchee.
 Other common names include Wonder-flower and Star-of-Bethlehem.
 We grew and sold this attractive plant from 1994 until 2009.

-The information about Ornithogalum thyrsoides displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Ornithogalum thyrsoides that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.